National Walk and Roll to School Day Celebrates Benefits of Exercise, Promotes Safe Routes to School

 Press releases are posted on Independent.com as a free community service.

-“National Walk and Roll to School Day offers an amazing opportunity for families to build stronger community bonds,” SBPD Traffic Sergeant Douglas Klug said.
-“This event not only promotes pedestrian safety and advocates for safer routes for walking and biking to school but also underscores the importance of boosting physical activity among children and prioritizing their safety.
-It’s a wonderful way to come together and make a positive impact on our children’s well-being.”
+“This is an amazing opportunity for families to build stronger community bonds,” Sergeant Noel Rivas said.
+“It not only promotes pedestrian safety and advocates for safer routes for walking and biking to school, but it underscores the importance of boosting physical activity among children and prioritizing their safety.
+Let’s come together and make a positive impact on our children’s well-being.”

 While extra caution is needed on the morning of October 9, with increased foot and bike traffic, it’s important to stay alert every single day.
 Drivers should: